Elizabeth Holmes: Downfall

 John Carreyrou of The Wall Street Journal initiated a secret, months-long investigation of Theranos after he received a tip from a medical expert who thought that Theranos's Edison blood testing device seemed suspicious.
 Carreyrou spoke to ex-employee whistleblowers and obtained company documents.
-When Holmes learned of the investigation, she initiated a campaign through her lawyer David Boies to stop Carreyrou from publishing, which included legal and financial threats against both the Journal and the whistleblowers.
+When Holmes' lawyer David Boies learned of the investigation, Holmes initiated a campaign to stop Carreyrou from publishing, which included legal and financial threats against both the Journal and the whistleblowers tied to the expected release of trade secrets.

 In October 2015, despite Boies's legal threats and strong-arm tactics, the Journal published Carreyrou's "bombshell article" detailing how the Edison device gave inaccurate results, and revealing that the company had been using commercially available machines manufactured by other companies for most of its testing.
 Carreyrou continued to report problems with the company and Holmes's conduct in a series of articles and, in 2018, published a book titled Bad Blood: Secrets and Lies in a Silicon Valley Startup, detailing his investigation of Theranos.

 Holmes denied all the claims, calling the Journal a "tabloid" and promising the company would publish data on the accuracy of its tests.
 She appeared on CNBC's Mad Money the same evening the article was published.
 Jim Cramer said, "The article was pretty brutal", to which Holmes responded, "This is what happens when you work to change things, first they think you're crazy, then they fight you, and then all of a sudden you change the world."

 In January 2016, the Centers for Medicare and Medicaid Services (CMS) sent a warning letter to Theranos after an inspection of its Newark, California, laboratory uncovered irregularities with staff proficiency, procedures, and equipment.
 CMS regulators proposed a two-year ban on Holmes from owning or operating a certified clinical laboratory after the company had not fixed problems in its California lab in March 2016.
 On The Today Show, Holmes said she was "devastated we did not catch and fix these issues faster" and said the lab would be rebuilt with help from a new scientific and medical advisory board.

 In July 2016, CMS banned Holmes from owning, operating, or directing a blood-testing service for a period of two years.
 Theranos appealed that decision to a U.S. Department of Health and Human Services appeals board.
 Shortly thereafter, Walgreens ended its relationship with Theranos and closed its in-store blood collection centers.
 The U.S. Food and Drug Administration (FDA) also ordered the company to cease use of its Capillary Tube Nanotainer device, one of its core inventions.